Nikita-J/nikita_fctest/README2.md

   `<script src="bower_components/fusioncharts/fusioncharts.fusionwidgets.js"> </script>`

+To know which chart belongs to which package, refer the [list of charts](http://www.fusioncharts.com/dev/getting-started/list-of-charts.html).

 - To render a map, load the FusionMaps module and the map definition file for that map:

   ```